Find information on student loans and other forms of funding.

 The minimum course load for students with a documented permanent disability is a minimum of six credits per semester (Fall and Winter) to be eligible to have their student loan confirmed.

 Students are eligible for student loan funding for the specified number of years in the program of study plus one year.
-Example: AUArts Undergraduate Students are eligible for student loans for a maximum of five years.
+For example, AUArts undergraduate students are eligible for student loans for a maximum of five years.

 Students with a documented permanent disability are exempt from the program length plus one year limit, but are still subject to the lifetime loan limits.